 Populism: This article explains populism in a practical way.
-After reading it, you will understand the basics of this very powerful political movement.
+It covers what populism is and provides examples throughout the article.
+It furthermore gives an explanation for the origin of populism.
+After reading the article, you will understand the basics of this very powerful political movement.

 Populism encompasses a range of political views and views that emphasize the idea of the people.
 This group is often placed against the elite within societies.
 This ideology often goes hand in hand with an anti-political sentiment and a general anti-establishment sentiment.

 The term appeared in the late 1800s, begin 19th century and has been used to describe politicians, political parties and movements ever since.

 The definition of populism

 Populism is also defined as an ideology that presents the people as a good and moral force that contrasts with the strength and power of the elite.
 The elite are usually portrayed as corrupt and selfish.
 There are differences in the way populists define the people, but often ethnic or national characteristics are used to designate the population.

 Populists and populist leaders are critical of the elite, who dominate the political, economic, cultural and media landscapes in established parties.
 The elite often refers to 1 entity.
 This entity is accused of putting its own interests first and putting the interests of, for example, foreigners above the interests of its own people.

 Populist movements and political parties are often led by charismatic and dominant figures i.e. Donald Trump.
 Like other parties, they are the voice of their voters.
 This ideology is often combined with other ideologies, such as nationalism, conservatism, liberalism or socialism.